sdiehl/picologic/README.md

 -- A ¬B
 ```

-The expression AST consists just of the logical connectives.
+The expression AST consists just of the logical connectives or constants.

 ```haskell
 newtype Ident = Ident String